Jbidon/deep-learning-challenge/README.md

 - Accuracy improved with the enhanced architecture, although exact metrics would confirm the extent of improvement.

 ### Recommendation:
-Try experimenting with other models such as Random Forest Classifier because Tree-based models handle categorical variables well, are robust to outliers, and can provide feature importance for better business insights.
+Try experimenting with other models such as Random Forest Classifier.
+Tree-based models handle categorical variables well, are robust to outliers, and can provide feature importance for better business insights.